zkonstas/Secure-File-System/README.md

 # Secure-File-System
 A secure file system in C supporting multiple users, access control lists and encryption.

-## Overview

-### Description
+## Description

 This project is an implementation of a secure file system to illustrate basic security mechanisms used in most commercial software.
 The basic functionality of the system supports the secure storage and retrieval of objects (files of any type) for all users of the operating system.
 Additional, more powerful access control is provided by assigning access control lists to objects.
 Finally, all objects are encrypted using the openssl library and are accessed through a passphrase.

-### Commands
+## Commands
 The system supports six command as explained below:

 **objput obj -k passphrase**
-Read an object from stdin and store it using the passphrase *passphrase*
+Read the contents of an object *obj" from stdin and store it using the passphrase *passphrase*

 **objget obj -k passphrase**
-Retrieve an object *obj* using the passphrase "passphrase and output it to stdout
+Retrieve an object *obj* using the passphrase "passphrase and write its contents to stdout

 **objlist [-l]**
-List the objects the current user has created.
-Supplying the optional *-l* parameter displays also the size of each object
+List all of the objects belonging to the current user.
+If the optional *-l* parameter is given then the size of each object is also displayed

 **objsetacl obj**
 Read an access control list from stdin set it to the object *obj* (replacing the old one)